Magnetism and electromagnetism – summary

 3. Describe the Earth's magnetic field.

-Earth creates a magnetic fieldmagnetic fieldmagnetic field around itself.
+Earth creates a magnetic fieldmagnetic field around itself.
 The southern magnetic pole of the Earth lies near the geographic North Pole, and the north magnetic pole near the geographic South Pole.
 The magnetic poles of the Earth can be determined using a compass whose most important part is a small magnetic needle.
 It indicates the magnetic south pole or geographic North Pole.
 The magnetic field around the Earth is called the magnetosphere.

 4. How do we divide the materials in terms of susceptibility to magnetization?